Turbo: Effective Caching in Differentially-Private Databases: Evaluation

 \subsection{Runtime and Memory Evaluation}

-We evaluate \sysname's runtime and memory consumption to identify areas for efficiency and scalability improvements. \F\ref{fig:runtime_eval} shows the average runtime of \sysname's main execution paths in a non-partitioned database, where the \exactcache hit path is the cheapest and the other paths are more expensive.
+We evaluate \sysname's runtime and memory consumption to identify areas of improvement. \F\ref{fig:runtime_eval} shows the average runtime of \sysname's main execution paths in a non-partitioned database.
+The \exactcache hit path is the cheapest and the other paths are more expensive.
 Histogram operations are the bottlenecks in \citibike due to the larger domain size ($N$), while query execution in TimescaleDB is the bottleneck in \covid19 due to the larger database size ($n$).
 The $R1$ path is similar across the two datasets because their distinct bottlenecks compensate.
 Failing the SV check (output path $R2$) is the costliest path for both datasets due to the extra operations needed to update the heuristic's per-bin thresholds.
-We also conduct an end-to-end experiment in a partitioned streaming database and find that TimescaleDB remains the runtime bottleneck for \covid19, while histogram operations remain the bottleneck for \citibike.
-Finally, we report \sysname's memory consumption: $5.21$MB for \covid19 and $1.43$GB for \citibike.
-We conclude that more work remains to scale \sysname for larger data domain sizes, including building histograms on demand by replaying history, storing ``cold'' bins on disk rather than in memory, partitioning the space into cross-product if some attributes are never queried together, and speeding up histogram estimations with a GPU.
+We also conduct an experiment in the partitioned streaming case and find the same bottlenecks: TimescaleDB for \covid19, histogram operations for \citibike.
+Finally, we report \sysname's memory consumption in the streaming case with 50 partitions: $5.21$MB for \covid19 and $1.43$GB for \citibike.
+For context, the raw datasets occupy on disk 600MB and 795MB, respectively.
+Thus, \sysname's memory overhead is significant and it is caused by the PMWs.
+The next section discusses this limitation and proposes potential directions to address it.